aglorhythm/girly--devops-website/README.md

 # Hi there 🌸

 This is the repository of girlysheet.cloud website !
 I made it public so you can observe how I manage to deploy my infrastructure.

-Wait ..
+But wait ..

 The website is ot online yet !
 But below you will find the architecture of this project.
-Until the deployment to production, it might be updated /!\.
+Until the deployment to production, it might be updated.

 ## Architecture 🌼